- Faculty & Staff

 · The abovementioned process is explained in greater detail.

-· The specific DMCA Notice and policy infraction is explained along with the counter notification/judicial appeal process.
+· The specific DMCA Notice and policy infraction is explained along with the counter notification/Student Conduct appeal process.

 · The University’s legal responsibilities are explained.